unmono/pdf-stickers/README.md

 # pdf-stickers

-**Should:** combine .pdf files, so they can be printed on a chosen page size
+**TL/DR:** combines .pdf files according to chosen layout on chosen page size.

 ---

+**What actually happens:**

-**Does:** resize each page from the input files and arrange them on a pages of chosen size according to the chosen layout.
+Let's call each individual page from input files - a **sticker**.

-After you:
+You specify:
-- specify how many stickers should be placed across the page
+- How many stickers should be placed across the page.
-- specify how many stickers should be placed down the page
+- How many stickers should be placed down the page.
-- specify the size of a page
+- The format of a page (A3, A4, A5, etc.).
-- specify the margins around each sticker if needed.
+- The margins around each sticker if needed.
 Can be negative.
+- Fill available space or resize sticker to fit into it.
-- allow or disallow it to rotate a page when its original ratio is violated in the chosen layout
+- Whether to rotate a page when its original ratio is violated in chosen layout.
-- pick files individually or import all .pdf files from selected directories
+- Files individually or directories from which all .pdf files will be imported.

+Program does:
+- Resizes each page from input files to fit in specified layout filling all space or just fitting in
+- Rotates stickers if needed
+- Saves resulted .pdf file

+Example:
+You can choose files consisted together of 12 pages, select layout 2 x 3 and result will be .pdf file consisted of 2 pages with 6 stickers on each.
+Or you can specify 1 x 1 layout and result will be all pages from all input files combined in one.

 ---

-**How:**

-Install dependencies `pip install -r requirements.txt`
+**How to use:**

+- install:

+    `chmod u+x run.sh install.sh`

+    `. install.sh`

+    or

+    setup venv and install dependencies by yourself

+- Use UI:

+  *Tkinter must be installed*

+    `. run.sh`,
+    enjoy

 - Use it as a module: